RoyaleAPI/cr-api-docs/docs/faq.md

 ## There are multiple wrappers available for (insert language here), which one should I use?

 You should pick the library on your own.
-Wrappers that appear in our [Showcase](/showcase) are not official endorsements by the team.
+Wrappers that appear in our [wrapper list](/wrappers.md) are not official endorsements by the team.
 Use your own judgement.

 ## There is a wrapper available for my language already, can I write another one?